 Default' checkbox (see below) is enabled.

-Allow Constant edits If this is enabled, the user may change the default value before it is sent.
-Applies
+If this is enabled, the user may change the default value before it is sent.
+Applies Allow Constant edits of retrying according to the number of retries set in the Master Comms Configuration Page.

 On Error Write Default